andy5211d/DR2TVOverlay/ReadMe.md

     F5 = Permanently remove all overlays

+    F6 = Toggle to display Event A or Event B (there is no Event B option for Synchro).
+Not used for Simultaneous Events mode

     F8 = Disable auto-hide of overlays.
 Not used in Simultaneous Events mode

-    F9 = Toggle to display Event A or Event B (there is no Event B option for Synchro).
-Not used for Simultaneous Events mode

-    F10 = Toggle Event overlay position, top left or top right or for Simultaneous Events mode between Event A o the left and B on the right or Event B on the left and A on the right
+    F10 = Toggle Event overlay position, top left or top right or for Simultaneous Events mode between Event A on the left and B on the right or Event B on the left and A on the right

     F11 = OBS full screen mode (a predefined OBS/Windows hotkey)